coreos/docs/coreupdate/on-premises-deployment.md

 The username, password, and database name can be anything you choose as long as they match the `DB_URL` field in the config file.

-## Web Service
+## Web service

 Once your database server is configured and running properly you can configure the web service.

-### Configuration File
+### Configuration file

 All CoreUpdate configuration options can be stored in a `.yaml` file.
 You will need to save this somewhere on your host machine such as `/etc/coreupdate/config.yaml`.

 Below is a configuration file template.
 Customize the values as needed:

 ```yaml
 # Published base URL of the web service.